DevExpress-Examples/asp-net-mvc-treelist-virtual-mode-and-drag-and-drop/Readme.md

     }
   }
   ```
-* `nodeCreatingMethod` - handle the method to initialize a node in a tree.
+* `nodeCreatingMethod` - Handle this method to initialize a node in a tree.
 You should specify a node key value (the `NodeKeyValue` property) and cell values.
-If processed node has no child nodes, set the `IsLeaf` property to `true`.
+If the processed node has no child nodes, set the `IsLeaf` property to `true`.
   ```cs
   public static void VirtualModeNodeCreating(TreeListVirtualModeNodeCreatingEventArgs e) {
       Employee empl = e.NodeObject as Employee;